krakenjs/kraken-js/README.md

 };
 ```

-For more information about where to apply your middlewhere you may want to review http://expressjs.com/guide.html#error-handling.
+For more information about where to apply your middleware you may want to review http://expressjs.com/guide.html#error-handling.

 ### Routes